travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 Note: These issues are related to [Travis Pro](http://travis-ci.com), our hosted continuous integration solution for private repositories.

+### How can I get support?

+You can email us directly at <support@travis-ci.org>, you can use the little feedback button on the right side when you're on Travis Pro (see screenshot below), or you can hop on our [Campfire chat room](https://travisci.campfirenow.com/10e50) (we always have fresh coffee ready for you!)

 ### How can I configure Travis Pro to use private GitHub repositories as dependencies?

 By default Travis focuses its build efforts around a single repository.
 We set